 - The already significant digital divide between countries and regions could become even more pronounced at a time when the world is facing a pressing need for innovation.
 While the crisis precipitates the transition to the digital environment, the development of necessary systems and platforms requires scientific, technical and economic resources that are inequitably distributed.

 UNESCO launched the ResiliArt movement in April 2020 and organized a first debate on April 15 with CISAC.
-The second debate will take place on May 14 and UNESCO has chosen to partner with IFCCD, which is proud to co-present the event.
+The second debate took place on May 14 and UNESCO choose to partner with the IFCCD, which was proud to co-present the event.

 ResiliArt is a global movement that consists of a series of virtual debates with key industry professionals and artists—both renown and emerging—that raises awareness of the far-reaching impact of the current containment measures on the cultural sector.
 It aims to support Member States in the development of policies and financial mechanisms that can help individuals and creative communities overcome the crisis.

-This ResiliArt debate will be structured around four key themes:
+This ResiliArt debate was structured around four key themes: